hot-glue-for-rails/hot-glue/README.md

 ### `--plural=`

 You don't need this if the pluralized version is just + "s" of the singular version.
 Only use for non-standard plurlizations, and be sure to pass it as TitleCase (as if you pluralized the model name which is non-standard for Rails)

+An better alternative is to define the non-standard plurlizations globally in your app.

+Make a file at `config/initializers/inflections.rb`

+# Add new inflection rules using the following format
+ActiveSupport::Inflector.inflections do |inflect|
+    inflect.irregular 'clothing', 'clothes'
+    inflect.irregular 'human', 'humans'

+    # the standard pluralization is pretty sexist and will pluralize `human` to `humen`
+end

 ### `--form-labels-position` (default: `after`; options are **before**, **after**, and **omit**)